Scarf - history

 Meanwhile the Spanish mantilla is growing popular at the different European courts.
 The mantilla, a silk or laced shawl that covers both head and shoulders, prevents the low-cut dresses worn by nobel ladies from showing too much skin.

-Lady wearing a Spanish mantilla
+The Spanish mantilla

 End 18th century